Quantum computations without definite causal structure: A new resource: The quantum switch of boxes

+Note that the definition of the oracle $\map W_{f,g}$ is independent of the Kraus forms chosen for $f$ and $g$.
 The oracle with quantum control is more general and more powerful than the classically controlled one introduced in Eq.~\eqref{oracle}.
 Indeed, having $W_{f,g}$ at disposal one can implement the classically controlled oracle $\mathcal O_{f,g}$ by using $W_{f,g}$ and then discarding the control qubit.

-How can we build the controlled gate $W_{f,g}$ if we have at disposal one use of the black boxes for $f$ and $g$?
+How can we build the controlled oracle $\map W_{f,g}$ if we have at disposal one use of the black boxes $\boxed f$ and $\boxed g$?
 Again, this is a question that the circuit model is unable to answer.
-In principle, there is no physical reason to forbid the computability of the higher-order function defined by $W: f \otimes g \mapsto W_{f,g}$.
-This function is defined not only on product boxes, but also on the more general class of \emph{non signaling} bipartite boxes, i.e. boxes for which the output state of each qubit is independent of the input state of the other.
-The function is linear in its argument, transforms deterministic boxes into deterministic boxes, and can also be applied locally to multipartite boxes without giving rise to unphysical effects like negative probabilities.
-The computation of this function is in principle admissible, according to the notion of admissibility originally developed in Ref. \cite{comblong} for functions that are compatible with a pre-defined causal ordering of all quantum systems.
-Here, although the computation of $W_{f,g}$ is compatible with quantum mechanics, it cannot be implemented by a circuit with the rules 1-4, due to the lack of a pre-defined causal ordering.
+In principle, there is no physical reason to forbid the computability of the higher-order function defined by $\map W: f \otimes g \mapsto \map W_{f,g}$.
+This function is defined not only on product boxes, but also on the more general class of \emph{non signaling} bipartite boxes, as we already discussed.
+The function $\map W$ is linear in its argument, transforms deterministic boxes into deterministic boxes, and can also be applied locally to multipartite boxes without giving rise to unphysical effects like negative probabilities.
+The computation of this function is then admissible in principle.
+However, although the computation of $\map W$ is compatible with quantum mechanics, it cannot be implemented by a circuit with the rules 1-4, due to the lack of a pre-defined causal ordering.
 Moreover, it is also possible to prove that no circuit using the oracle with classical control $\mathcal O_{f,g}$ can simulate the oracle with quantum control $W_{f,g}$.